cmdcolin/cactus/doc/mc-pangenomes/10-t2t-apes-mc-2023v2.README.md

 ## Naming

-The GCA accessions don't play nicely with the pangenome haplotype naming convetions, the alignment was generated with human-readable names.
+The GCA accessions don't play nicely with the pangenome haplotype naming conventions, the alignment was generated with human-readable names.
 To flip back to accessions in the HAL

 ```
 halRenameGenomes 10-t2t-apes-mc-2023v2.full.hal rename-hal-to-gca.tsv